 Test Method: IS: 456, IS: 15658-2006, IS: 516-1959

 Depth of Carbonation:

 Carbon dioxide penetrates the concrete pores.
 This penetration is faster when concrete is more porous.
 It can then react with cement to form carbonates.
-This reaction decreases the concrete pH so, carbonation starts on concrete surface, and concerns some thickness (called carbonation depth) of the material.
-Carbonation is a particularly important form of deterioration.
-Enough carbonation gives concrete the immediate positive effects of increased; compressive strength, modulus of elasticity, surface hardness, resistance to frost, sulphate attack, internal stresses and the ultimate reduction of the structure’s capacity.
+This reaction decreases the concrete pH so, carbonation starts on the concrete surface and concerns some thickness (called carbonation depth) of the material.
+Carbonation is a typical form of deterioration.
+Enough carbonation gives concrete the immediate positive effects of increased, compressive strength, modulus of elasticity, surface hardness, resistance to frost, sulphate attack, internal stresses and the ultimate reduction of the structure’s capacity.

 Test Method: IS: 1199-1959

 Flexural Strength Test:

 Flexural Strength is the ability of a beam or slab to resist failure in bending.
 It is measured by loading un-reinforced 6×6 inch concrete beams with a span three times the depth (usually 18 in.).